Multi-Modal Multi-Task Federated Foundation Models for Next-Generation Extended Reality Systems: Towards Privacy-Preserving Distributed Intelligence in AR/VR/MR: M3T FedFMs: Model Architecture, Network Orchestration, and Training Strategy

-M3T FMs use dedicated \textit{modality encoders} that convert raw sensory inputs into standardized intermediate embeddings.
+\textbf{1.
+Modality Encoders:} M3T FMs use dedicated \textit{modality encoders} that convert raw sensory inputs into standardized intermediate embeddings.
 These encoders operate \textit{prior to fusion}, serving as the entry point for the model backbone.

 \textbf{2.
 Shared Backbone:} After the initial sensory encoding, the intermediate modality-specific embeddings are passed to a shared backbone, which performs multi-modal fusion, reasoning, and contextual learning.
 This backbone is central to generalization across tasks and users, and it can take several architectural forms depending on the model's design goal.
 These architectural forms are depicted at the bottom of Fig.~\ref{fig:foundational_models} and detailed below: